gstaryu/iDCF/README.md

 This repository contains the source code for the iDCF paper.

 ![](./model.png)
-*The iDCF framework workflow.
+**The iDCF framework workflow.**
         (a) Construction of the pseudo-bulk training cohort.
 ScRNA-seq data serves as the source for generating pseudo-bulk samples through a randomized in silico cell sampling strategy.
 These simulated mixtures are assigned ground truth cell-type proportions to supervise model training.
         (b) The dual-stream neural network architecture.
 The model integrates transcriptomic data with biological priors through two parallel streams:
         (1) Data-driven stream (DNN): Processes bulk expression vectors through fully connected layers to extract high-dimensional latent features.
         (2) Knowledge-driven stream (KSNN): Utilizes a "knowledge mask" to impose structural constraints on a sparse neural network.
-Connections between the ``gene layer" and ``knowledge layer" are strictly limited to biologically established interactions (e.g., gene-pathway or PPI associations), filtering out spurious correlations.
+Connections between the "gene layer" and "knowledge layer" are strictly limited to biologically established interactions (e.g., gene-pathway or PPI associations), filtering out spurious correlations.
         Deep features from both streams are concatenated and passed through a fusion layer and softmax classifier to minimize the loss against ground truth.
-The ``SHAP interpretability module" visualizes the model's logic by computing Shapley values for individual genes and knowledge nodes, revealing the biological basis of the predictions.
+        The "SHAP interpretability module" dissects the model's decision logic at two distinct levels to reveal the biological basis of predictions: (i) Gene-level attribution: Computes directional SHAP values for individual gene inputs relative to the model's final output layer.
+This reveals whether specific gene expression levels exert a positive or negative influence on the estimation of a given cell type. (ii) Knowledge-level prioritization: Interrogates the knowledge feature vector output by the KSNN stream.
+By quantifying the mean absolute SHAP value of these intermediate features, this metric ranks biological modules based on their overall magnitude of influence on the decision-making process.
 ## Installation Guide

 ### Prerequisites